Owls Class 2025-2026

 Understanding the World

-In our Understanding the World sessions this half term the children will be learning;
+In our Understanding the World this half term our focus is the theme - The History of Toys

 Expressive Arts and Design